 When it comes to marketing, like most things in life, if you fail to plan, you plan to fail.
-Yet still I come across businesses owners from both large and small businesses who look at me blankly when I ask, “What is your marketing strategy, and do you have a marketing plan?”
-Given the importance of marketing to most businesses, I find this frankly amazing.
+Yet still I come across businesses owners from all types and size of businesses who look at me blankly when I ask them about their marketing strategy and plan.
+Given the vital importance of marketing to most businesses, I find this incomprehensible.

-My personal feeling is that this lack of planning comes from the fact that many people in business today do not have a great deal of sales and marketing knowledge, and therefore would not even know where to start with drawing up a marketing plan.
-They think that it is easier to dive right in and give it a go without really thinking about what they’re trying to achieve.
+My personal feeling is that this lack of planning comes from the fact that many people in business today do not have a great deal of sales and marketing knowledge.
+Therefore they would not even know where to start with developing a marketing plan.
+They think that it is easier to dive right in and give it a go, without really thinking about what they’re trying to achieve.
 It’s no wonder then that so much money is wasted on ineffective marketing.

 Well, marketing is no different.
-A bit of time spent planning ahead can save a great deal of time, effort and money in the long run.
-The problem is though that most business owners do not know what a marketing plan looks like, and so they do not know where to start.
-The truth is, however, that a marketing plan should be very simple and take no more than an hour or so to complete, and once you have done your first one, future plans should be even quicker!
+A bit of time spent planning up front can save a great deal of time, effort and money in the long run.
+The problem is though that most business owners do not know what a marketing plan should look like, and so they do not know where to start.
+The truth is, however, that a marketing plan can be very simple and take no more than an hour or so to complete.
+Once you have done your first one, future plans will be even quicker to produce!

-To develop your marketing plan, I recommend using a simple 7 step process based on the teachings of the father of guerilla marketing, Jay Conrad Levinson.
-This guy was responsible for the “Marlboro Man” marketing campaign in the 70’s, and what he does not know about successful marketing is probably not worth knowing.
+To develop your marketing plan, I recommend using a simple 7 step process based on the teachings of the father of guerilla marketing, Jay Conrad Levinson, who is sadly no longer with us.
+He was responsible for the “Marlboro Man” marketing campaign in the 70’s, and what he did not know about successful marketing is probably not worth knowing.

 To follow this process, you just need to answer the following 7 questions: